0xp0p3ye/notes_pub/CTF/platypwn/web/os-detection.md

-**Description**
+> [!Description] ## OS Detection

-A new service has been deployed that uses advanced algorithms to detect your Operating System.
+> A new service has been deployed that uses advanced algorithms to detect your Operating System.
 What an invasion of privacy!
 Can you pwn it?

 **Web:**